syncfusion-content/winui-docs/winui/Scheduler/Month-View.md

 ### Using the DataTemplateSelector

-You can customize the default appearance of the month view appointments by using the `AppointmentTemplateSelector` property of `MonthViewSetting`s.
+You can customize the default appearance of the month view appointments by using the `AppointmentTemplateSelector` property of `MonthViewSetting`.
 The `DataTemplateSelector` can choose a `DataTemplate` at runtime based on the value of a data-bound to Scheduler month appointments using the `AppointmentTemplate`.
 It lets you choose a different data template for each month’s cell, customizing the appearance of a particular appointment based on certain conditions.

 {% tabs %}